 Maintaining clinical records – The dually-registered practitioner should be mindful that they will be expected to maintain clinical records in a manner that meets the standards of each college with which they are registered.

-Whether or not a member is required to charge HST is largely determined by the Excise Tax Act, which is federal law.
+Whether or not a registrant is required to charge HST is largely determined by the Excise Tax Act, which is federal law.
 It includes a list of exemptions that exempt services that are provided by specific professionals.
 RPs do not appear on the list of professionals whose services are exempt from HST.
 There may be some situations in which an RPs services can be exempt from HST; however, your accountant or a Canada Revenue Agency representative would be in the best position to provide guidance that is specific to your situation.
 See Schedule V, Part 11 of the Excise Tax Act.

 A Government of Canada website identifies that Registered Psychotherapists appear on the list of “Authorized medical practitioners for the purposes of the medical expense tax credit.”
 We also understand that “therapy plan” and “therapy” appear on the “List of common medical expenses” that are eligible for a tax credit.
 These services are only eligible for the tax credit when specific conditions are met – please visit the Government of Canada’s website or contact your tax advisor or accountant to explore how this information could impact your practice.

-I am an RP and I am opening a private practice.
+Question: I am an RP and I am opening a private practice.
 I’m confused about fees and billing.
 How much should I be charging my clients?
 What should my receipts look like?
 What needs to be included?
 What are CRPO’s guidelines?
 I want to make sure I am doing this correctly for CRPO and also for my clients.